Type checking with TypeScript

 API reference to have an exhaustive list of what it brings with it.

-As we saw in the Configuring a stack guide, you have 3 different ways to provide options to a modal.
+As we saw in the guide, you have 3 different ways to provide options to a modal.
 While the first 2 are type-checked during the modal stack creation, only the 3rd one involves typing modalOptions

 from within the modal component itself.